-As a concern for the environment and to follow county, state, and federal law, proper chemical disposal is essential.
+Proper chemical disposal is essential for the environment, and following county, state, and federal law is vital.
 Students who do not comply with directed procedures may be expelled from the lab or fail the course for repeated offenses.
 Check with the instructor if you have any questions.
-All students are requested to do a conscientious and thorough job of cleaning up after themselves, whether it is in their work area in the lab, or shared areas such as the chemical supply table and balance room
+All students are requested to do a conscientious and thorough job of cleaning up after themselves, whether in their work area in the lab or shared areas such as the chemical supply table and balance room.